lclarkmichalek/rfsb/README.md

 ## Why: How do I deploy applications without tearing my eyes out

-Let's compare deployment techonolgies on the market today:
+Let's compare deployment technologies on the market today:

 | Name | Do you really like it? | Is it really wicked? |
 | - | - | - |